buildingsmart-community/ifcJSON/Documentation/README.md

 ~~~

 ## 4. More information
 Contributions are welcome in all possible ways.
 Your first starting point is creating GitHub issues.
-Feel free to get in touch with the people in the IFC.JSON-team.
+Feel free to get in touch with the people in the ifcJSON-team.